 The investment objective of the International High Relative Profitability Portfolio is to achieve long-term capital appreciation.
 The International High Relative Profitability Portfolio purchases securities of large non-U.S. companies that the Advisor determines to have high profitability relative to other large cap companies in the same country or region, at the time of purchase.
-In assessing profitability, the Advisor may consider different ratios, such as that of earnings or profits from operations relative to book value or assets.
-Generally, the Advisor expects to consider such factors as market capitalization, free float, size, value, profitability, momentum, trading strategies, liquidity management, and other factors that the Advisor determines to be appropriate, to determine the representation of an eligible company in the Portfolio.
-Securities are considered value stocks primarily because a company's shares have a low price in relation to their book value.
-In assessing value, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios, as well as economic conditions and developments in the issuer's industry.
-The criteria the Advisor uses for assessing value or profitability are subject to change from time to time.
-The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, that the Advisor believes to be negatively impacted by environmental, social or governance factors (including accounting practices and shareholder rights) to a greater degree relative to other issuers.
+In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+Generally, the Advisor expects to consider such factors as market capitalization, free float, size, relative price, profitability, momentum, trading strategies, liquidity management, and other factors that the Advisor determines to be appropriate, to determine the representation of an eligible company in the Portfolio.
+An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
+In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
+The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.